Cat in Heat - Dealing with a cat in heat

 • A plaintive meow that keeps coming back.

 Your cat suddenly sounds different.
-That soft meow turns into a piercing, whining sound - especially at night.
+That soft meow turns into a piercing, whining sound—especially at night.
 Not to ask for food, but to be heard.

-• Rubbing, rolling, scraping.
+• Rubbing, rolling, scrubbing.

-• She is restless or just affectionate.
+• She is either restless or, on the contrary, affectionate.

-• She suddenly eats less.
+• She's suddenly eating less.

-• Untidy behavior.
+• Inappropriate behavior.

-Fact from Poopy: the heat is only ended by mating.
-Cats have a so-called "induced ovulation": without sexual stimulation, the body remains in fertile mode.
+Fun fact from Poopy:A cat’s heat cycle only ends after mating.
+Cats have what’s known as “induced ovulation”: without sexual stimulation, the body remains in a fertile state.

 Letting cat go outside for the first time?